 14/15 companies considered at least A, B, and C. In addition, 4 companies pointed out that the retransmission resource can be selected outside of the active time, because the retransmission timer should be started by the initial transmission.

 Proposal 17 – For unicast and groupcast, the TX UE can select the resources for the retransmission associated with the time in which the on duration timer or inactivity timer, or retransmission timer at the RX UE are running.
-RAN2 further discuss if resources outside of the active time can be selected for the retransmission based on assumption that the RX UE will start the retransmission timer following reception of the initial transmission [14/15].
+How to handle cases when a transmission may cause these timers to be running at the RX UE is FFS.
+[14/15].

 Q4.4) For broadcast, which resources should be considered/allowed for selection of resources by the MAC layer for the initial transmission?